cultivarium/GenomeSPOT/README.md

 Our models were built using phylogenetic balancing and partitioning to improve accuracy:

 - **Phylogenetic balancing** addresses phylogenetic bias or imbalance by removing genomes from taxa that are more common than they should be.
-Our models were created and evaluated by removing 50% of genomes, preferentially removing taxa more common in BacDive than in the Genome Taxonomy Database.
+Our models were created and evaluated by removing 50% of genomes, preferentially removing taxa more common in [BacDive](https://bacdive.dsmz.de/) than in the [Genome Taxonomy Database](https://gtdb.ecogenomic.org/).
 For example, Pseudomonadota over Verrucomicrobiota and Escherichia over Ktedonobacter.
 - **Phylogenetic partitioning** addresses "data leakage" caused by phylogenetic similarity by creating test sets with different clades of organisms than those in the training sets.
 The test set used to evaluate our model was created by selecting random families adding up to 20% of the genomes in the dataset.
 To ensure extreme values are included in both the training and test dataset, extreme values are split separately, which means that a family can be present in both the training and test dataset, but the family members will have different growth conditions.

 # How to use with multiple genomes

 If you have made predictions for many genomes and want results in a single table, a helper script is provided to join predictions for multiple genomes into a single TSV (`all.predictions.tsv`).
-The first and second rows of the table indicate. respectively, the growth condition being predicted (e.g. `temperature_optimum`) and the type of data in the column (e.g. `error`).
+The first and second rows of the table indicate, respectively, the growth condition being predicted (e.g. `temperature_optimum`) and the type of data in the column (e.g. `error`).
 All other rows contain data per genome.

 ```python
 python3 -m genome_spot.join_outputs --dir data/predictions --write-to-tsv